Skip to content

 What does a bookkeeper actually do?

-A bookkeeper handles the ongoing operational financial work: recording every transaction, categorizing them to the correct accounts, reconciling bank and credit card statements, managing accounts payable and receivable, processing payroll entries, tracking sales tax, and producing monthly financial statements (P&L, balance sheet, cash flow).
+A bookkeeper handles the ongoing operational financial work: recording every transaction, categorizing it to the correct accounts, reconciling bank and credit-card statements, managing accounts payable and receivable, processing payroll entries, tracking sales tax, and producing monthly financial statements (P&L, balance sheet, cash flow).
 The bookkeeper produces the accurate record that everything else — tax filing, lending, financial analysis — depends on.

 What does an accountant actually do?

-An accountant interprets financial data and produces outcomes from it.
-In U.S. small business contexts that typically means: preparing federal and state tax returns, providing tax strategy and planning, generating audit-ready financials, producing GAAP-compliant statements when required, advising on financial decisions, representing the business in IRS or state tax matters, and supporting capital raises or business sales.
+An accountant interprets financial data and produces outcomes from it: preparing federal and state tax returns, providing tax strategy and planning, generating audit-ready financials, producing GAAP-compliant statements when required, advising on financial decisions, representing the business before the IRS, and supporting capital raises or business sales.
 A CPA (Certified Public Accountant) is a state-licensed accountant with specific authority to perform audits and represent taxpayers before the IRS.

 Do small businesses need both?